RedisLabs/redislabs-docs/content/rs/installing-upgrading/_index.md

 After you download the .tar file installation package, install the package on one of the nodes in the cluster.

-To install RS on Linux from the CLI:
+To install from the CLI:

 1. Copy the installation package to the node.